BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 9
 - I think this chapter works really well.
 You have managed to capture a very particular type of person from the British working class of that time.
 ### Chapter 10
-- I wanted you to
+- I wanted you to make more of the initial ineraction between the Wings guy and the chef.
+You should describe how they are acting without any explanation.
+You need to let the reader work it out and